ronkow/python-for-data-practitioners/README.md

 To run Python code, you need to install the Python Interpreter (the software that checks and executes Python code).
 While it is possible to type your code in a text editor (e.g. Notepad in Windows) and run your code using a command line application (e.g. Windows PowerShell) with just the Python Interpreter installed, it is much easier to type and run your code in an [Integrated Development Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment).
 IDEs are software that help programmers to manage software projects and write code efficiently.

-Installing the Python Interpreter (which we will refer to as Python when it is clear that we are referring to the software, not the language) and a choosing an IDE for the first time is a tricky process because there are different ways you can install Python and there are many IDEs that support Python.
+There are different ways to install the Python Interpreter (which we will refer to as Python when it is clear that we are referring to the software, not the language) and there are many IDEs that support Python.
+We will show you two options.

+### OPTION 1: INSTALLING PYTHON FROM THE OFFICIAL WEBSITE
 You can download and install Python from the official Python website [https://www.python.org](https://www.python.org), which will give you the following applications (screenshot from Windows 10):

 <kbd>